Héctor Barberá

-Héctor Barberá Vall (born 2 November 1986) is a Spanish Grand Prix motorcycle road racer.
-He competes in MotoAmerica aboard a BMW S1000RR.
+Héctor Barberá Vall (born 2 November 1986) is a Spanish former Grand Prix motorcycle road racer.
+He competed in MotoGP, Moto2, Superbike, and in MotoAmerica for more than two decades, from 2002 all the way until 2023.

 Career

-Born in Dos Aguas, Valencia Province, Barberá began his World Championship career at the age of 15 in the 125cc world championship, under the guidance of Jorge Martínez "Aspar", who teamed Barberá and fellow youngster Ángel Rodríguez up with the experienced Pablo Nieto.
+Born in Dos Aguas, Valencia Province, Barberá began his World Championship career at the age of 15 in the 2002 Spanish 125 Championship, which he won, and the 125cc world championship, under the guidance of Jorge Martínez "Aspar", who teamed Barberá and fellow youngster Ángel Rodríguez up with the experienced Pablo Nieto.